Reformed Druid Groves & Protogroves

 About Reformed Druid Fellowships

 The Reformed Druid movement started out with one fellowship: Carleton College Grove.
 It still exists today as the Mother Grove of the whole movement.
 The Arch-Druid of Carleton Grove is the chairperson of the Council of Dalon Ap Landu, and is the figurehead of the entire organization.
 As members of the council expanded beyond Carleton Grove, they established new Groves across the world.
 They ordained others to the priesthood, many of whom established their own Groves.
-Other budding druids (who were not yet ordained) became inspired and created Protogroves which are informal fellowships in the movement.
+Other budding Druids (who were not yet ordained) became inspired and created Protogroves which are informal fellowships in the movement.
 Eventually some protogrove leaders will get ordained to the Reformed Druid priesthood, which in turn permits them to turn their Protogroves into formal Groves, and the cycle continues.

 What's the difference between a Grove and a Protogrove?